FluffySnowman/FluffySnowman/README.md

 # Hello there

 Hello there!
 My name is Fluffy and I'm a Cyber Security Analyst, Network Administator and random programmer.
-You can find me on <a href="https://twitter.com/FluffySnowmanYT" target="_blank">Twitter</a>
+You can find me on <a href="https://twitter.com/FluffySnowmanYT" target="_blank">Twitter</a> and on Discord: `FluffySnowman#1337`.

 ## Skills, Technologies and Tools